hazelcast/hazelcast-reference-manual/src/CRDTPNCounter.md

-## CRDT PN-Counter
+## PN Counter

+A Conflict-free Replicated Data Type (CRDT) is a distributed data structure that achieves high availability by relaxing consistency constraints.
+There may be several replicas for the same data and these replicas can be modified concurrently without coordination.
+This means that you may achieve high throughput and low latency when updating a CRDT data structure.
+On the other hand, all of the updates are replicated asynchronously.
+Each replica will then receive updates made on other replicas eventually and if no new updates are done, all replicas which can communicate to each other will return the same state (converge) after some time.
-A Conflict-free Replicated Data Type (CRDT) is a data structure that can replicate across the members in a network where you can update the replicas independently and concurrently without any coordination between them: same set of operations on a CRDT yields the same outcome, regardless of order of execution and duplication of operations.
-Hazelcast offers a lightweight CRDT PN-Counter (Positive-Negative Counter) implementation where each cluster member can increment and decrement the counter value and these updates are propagated to all members.
-If there is no member failure, it is guaranteed that each member sees the final value of the counter eventually and the history of the counter value is monotonic.
+Hazelcast offers a lightweight CRDT PN counter (Positive-Negative Counter) implementation where each hazelcast instance can increment and decrement the counter value and these updates are propagated to all replicas.
+Only a Hazelcast member can store state for a counter which means that counter method invocations performed on a Hazelcast member are usually local (depending on the configured replica count).
+If there is no member failure, it is guaranteed that each replica sees the final value of the counter eventually.
 Counter's state converges with each update and all CRDT replicas that can communicate to each other will eventually have the same state.

 Using the CRDT PN-Counter, you can get a distributed counter, increment and decrement it, and query its value with RYW (read-your-writes) and monotonic reads.

-???
-Maybe some real-life use case examples can be mentioned here ???
+The implementation borrows most methods from the `AtomicLong` which should be familiar in most cases and easily interchangeable in the existing code.

+Some examples of PN counter are:
+- counting the number of "likes" or "+1"
+- counting the number of logged in users
+- counting the number of page hits/views

 **How it works**